What is Amazon's Business Model & Why Is it Being Regulated?

 Amazon's Secret Weapon: Using Data To Create Value

-The cornerstone to Amazon’s success is its fascination with clickstreams.
-These are the digital breadcrumb trails left by users as they navigate through a website.
+The cornerstone of Amazon's success is its fascination with clickstreams — the digital breadcrumb trails left by users as they navigate through a website.
 Even in the very early days, data scientists analysed clickstreams to paint an accurate image of each customer and tailor individual experiences to build a personalised shopping universe.

 One of the company's first recruits, David Selinger, explains that "every mouse click and every twist and turn through the website was itself a commodity."

-Besides enhanced customer experiences, Amazon’s data-centric business model also provides exciting opportunities for businesses to launch hyper-personalised ad campaigns.
-To put things into perspective, Amazon generated $1.2 billion in advertising sales in 2020 alone — over five times Twitter’s total revenue in the same year.
+Besides enhanced customer experiences, Amazon's data-centric business model also provides exciting opportunities for businesses to launch hyper-personalised ad campaigns.
+Amazon's advertising revenue reached $68.5 billion in 2025, a 21.8% increase on the previous year — more than the combined revenues of many major digital platforms.

 What Is Amazon's Business Model?